 With all of these plants it is better to hold off planting rose bushes until the rose is well established so that they are not in direct competition for surface nutrients and water.

 This is a word that comes up a lot when discussing roses.
 It describes how tall and wide the rose will grow.
 A vigorous rose will be just that and can surmount sheds, trees and large walls which may be exactly what you want, but equally if you have a slightly unstable pergola for example, a truly vigorous rose could cause it to collapse.
 So before you purchase take heed of the estimates of the spread and height of any rose at maturity before deciding to buy it.
-And on that note, if you have ploughed through all of this waiting for top tips for roses that have just the right habit and vigour to climb around your door but not bring the lintel down, then look no further than the climbing version of any of the following:
+And on that note, if you have ploughed through all of this waiting for top tips for roses that have just the right habit and vigour to climb around your door but not bring the lintel down, then look no further than the following, some of which are shrub varieties that serve well as a fairly low climber: